twelveYearsOldCoder/twelveYearsOldCoder/README.md

 - 👋 Hi, I’m @twelveYearsOldCoder
 - 👀 I’m interested in YugiOh and ice cream
-- 🌱 I’m currently learning everytning
+- 🌱 I’m currently learning about everytning
 - 💞️ I’m looking to collaborate on code n stuff
 - 📫 You can reach me in the park to race our bikes